Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Rank-exact sequences and resolutions

 is injective. \end{theorem}

 \begin{proof} We already know that the family \( \{ [\field_{\dhook{i, j}}] \mid i < j \in P \cup \{ \infty \} \} \) generates \( \K(\Erank^{\rm fp}) \).
-Assume that these vectors are not linearly independent.
+Assume that these \revisedversion{elements} are not linearly independent.
 That means that there is a finite subset which is not linearly independent.
 However, by Theorem~\ref{thm:basis of K for finite}, for any finite set the ranks will be linearly independent.
 It follows that the generating family is in fact a basis, and that \( \Rk \) is injective. \end{proof}